Language:

 High Ductility and Malleability

-Low carbon steel exhibits excellent ductility and malleability, meaning it can be easily formed, shaped, and drawn without fracturing.
-This property is crucial for processes like deep drawing, rolling, and bending, which are essential in creating intricate low carbon steel components.
+Low carbon steel exhibits excellent ductility and malleability compared to medium carbon steels, allowing it to be easily formed, shaped, and drawn without fracturing.
+This property helps in processes like deep drawing, rolling, and bending, useful for creating intricate low carbon steel components.

 Excellent Weldability